 - All ATM withdrawals outside the network cost $1.50

-Related reading: The Best High-Interest Savings Accounts in Canada for 2019
+Related reading: The Best High-Interest Savings Accounts in Canada

 3. Motive Savings Account